Investigates complaints any of the facilities and agencies licensed and inspected by the Department of Health.

 Provides problem-solving, advocacy and referral to appropriate social and health services; assesses for eligibility and makes referrals to low-cost legal services; coordinates the Homeless Donation program.

-Provides information and referrals to appropriate social and health services in King County, such as:
+Provides information and referrals to appropriate social and health services.

 Reasons to call, text, chat, or email: